Ocawesome101/oc-paragon/README.md

 # Paragon

+*Paragon is to Monolith as GNU Hurd is to Linux.*

 Paragon is a UNIX-like kernel for the OpenComputers Minecraft mod.

 I decided to start developing Paragon alongside the Monolith distribution for a few reasons: